alda-lang/alda/Alda Instruments.md

   > piano/violin/flute:
 ````

-Again, once you press Enter the ">" sign, it will change into "p/v/f>" designating your chosen instruments.
+Again, once you press Enter, the ">" sign, it will change into "p/v/f>" designating your chosen instruments.

 ###Alda Instruments -